Deployment

 Last update at: 656

 That's it!
-Your first ROFL oracle is running!
+Your first ROFL oracle that authenticates with an Oasis Sapphire smart contract is running!